BdR76/datasetmultitool/readme.md

 Error logging
 -------------
-When you press "Convert", certain errors in the input data will be logged.
+When you press "Convert", the input data will be checked for certain errors, the line numbers of any errors will be logging in the white textbox.
 Note that input columns that are not in the output rows will not be checked.
 It will check the input data for the following errors: